In this series of articles, we take five minutes to chat with a member of the TeamBonding team so you can get an idea of the sort of people we are.

 When was the last time you climbed a tree?

 I used to live in trees!
 I mean, not literally.
 I grew up on a dwindling farm and spent most of my childhood in the woods.
-Unfortunately, I’ve recently developed some crazy vertigo.
-Anything higher than five feet makes me completely lose my sense of balance, so it’s been a while since I climbed a tree.
+Does an Aerial Adventure Park count?
+Those are a blast!

 Describe yourself in three words:

 Methodical, optimistic and diplomatic.
-Some of that, I learned from DiSC (whatever the acronym stands for) training.
+Some of that, I learned from DiSC training.

 Do you have a favorite food?

 Cheese.
 Any kind of cheese, even cottage cheese (with pineapple, of course).
-I may not eat meat, but I could never go vegan.
+I could never go vegan.

 I also love combining strange flavors.
 My favorite sandwich wrap used to include tuna, ranch dressing, pineapples, cucumbers and something crunchy.
 That’s right, I said ranch dressing and fresh pineapple!